Global Convergence of Adjoint-Optimized Neural PDEs: Well-Posedness of the NN-PDE Training Dynamics

-Recall that $\CS = L_2([0,T],H^1(D)) \cap L_\infty([0,T],L_2(D))$. \begin{proof}[Proof of \Cref{lem:parabolic_wellposedness}] \textbf{Existence.} The existence proof is based on a fixed-point argument employing the Banach fixed point theorem.
+\begin{proof}[Proof of \Cref{lem:parabolic_wellposedness_infinitewidth}] \textbf{Existence.} The existence proof is based on a fixed point argument employing the Banach fixed point theorem.
 For a given training time horizon $\CT>0$, let us denote by $\CV_\CT=\CC\left([0,\CT],\CS\right)$ the Banach space consisting of elements with finite norm